Police launch homicide investigation after death of Gisborne toddler - NZ Herald

-Gisborne police have launched a homicide investigation into the death of a 19-month-old toddler.
+Gisborne police have launched a homicide investigation into the death of a 19-month-old toddler - the second preschool child to suffer critical injuries in the city in the space of a week.

-The toddler was brought into Gisborne Hospital with critical injuries on Thursday, January 6 and was subsequently flown to Starship Hospital in Auckland.
+The toddler was brought into Gisborne Hospital with critical injuries on Thursday, January 6, and was subsequently flown to Starship children's hospital in Auckland.
 Sadly, the toddler died today.

 A scene examination has been completed at a residential address in Te Hapara, Gisborne.
-Police enquiries into the nature and circumstances surrounding the infant's injuries are continuing.
+Police inquiries into the nature and circumstances surrounding the infant's injuries are continuing.

 AdvertisementAdvertise with NZME.